EPAENERGYSTAR/epathermostat/docs/data_files.rst

   corresponding metadata file.
 - Outdoor temperature data need not be provided - it will be fetched automatically from NCDC using the `eeweather`_ package.
-- If a heating or cooling type or stage is not present or not applicable a value of :code:`none` or blank is sufficient.
-- All headers must be present in the file, even if there is no data for that column (use :code:`none` or blank for missing data.)

 .. [#] Possible values for :code:`heat_type` are: